Skip to content

 • Global and cultural awareness

-• Measure the knowledge and skills students gain through a sequence of courses or specific academic programs.
+• Program and Service Outcomes measure the knowledge and skills students gain through a sequence of courses, academic programs, or student support services.

 Course Outcomes

-• Knowledge and skills obtained at the end of a specific course
+• Course Outcomes define the knowledge and skills students are expected to achieve by the end of a specific course.

 • Classroom assessment techniques (CATs) are used by faculty within the classroom setting to enhance teaching and learning.